SpecFlowOSS/SpecFlow.Plus.Examples/UseVSCode/Readme.md

 The extension provides the following features for .NET projects:

 - Syntax highlighting
-- Formatting the whole feature file
+- Formatting of the whole feature file
-- Limited IntelliSense/AutocComplete
+- Limited IntelliSense/AutoComplete

 Unfortunately, we were unable to get the AutoComplete from steps already defined in the C# code to work.
 If you know how to do it, please let us know!